joinpursuit/Pursuit-Core-iOS/lessons/unit9/README.md

 BOOL validity = YES;
 ```
 ### Strings
-Strings in objc are class objects, until the value types in Swift.
+Strings in objc are class objects, unlike the value types in Swift.
 As such, you declare the name of your `NSString` as a reference pointer with the asterick (**\***).
-There are other methods to `init` a string, such as `stringWithFormat:` or `initWithFormat:`-- which you might need to use if you want to deal with
+A string object of class `NSString` is **immutable** by default.
+There are other methods to `init` a string, such as `stringWithFormat:` or `initWithFormat:`-- which you might need to use if you want to deal with manipulation or mutability.

 #### String Manipulation
 Strings are harder to play with in objc.
 You want to concatenate two strings?
 You have to make an entirely new one.
 Enjoy playing with `NSString` methods.